JohnPaulinePineda/Portfolio_Project_43/docs/index.md

 * From an initial dataset comprised of 208 observations and 16 descriptors, an optimal subset of **183 observations and 16 predictors** representing cancer mortality, lifestyle factors and geolocation descriptors were determined after conducting data quality assessment, excluding cases noted with irregularities and applying preprocessing operations most suitable for the downstream analysis.
 All data quality issues were addressed without the need to eliminate existing descriptors in the study

 * Multiple clustering modelling algorithms with various cluster counts were formulated using **K-Means**, **Bisecting K-Means**, **Gaussian Mixture Model**, **Agglomerative** and **Ward Hierarchical** methods.
-The best model with optimized hyperparameters from each algorithm were determined using the **Silhouette Score** used as the primary performance metric.
-Due to the unsupervised nature of the analysis, all candidate models were compared based on apparent performance.
+The best model with optimized hyperparameters from each algorithm were determined through internal resampling validation using **5-Fold Cross Validation** using the **Silhouette Score** used as the primary performance metric.
+Due to the unsupervised learning nature of the analysis, all candidate models were compared based on internal validation and apparent performance.

 * The final model selected among candidates used **K-Means Clustering** with optimal hyperparameters: **number of clusters to form and centroids to generate (n_clusters=2)**, **number of times the k-means algorithm is run with different centroid seeds(n_init=auto equivalent to 1)**, **method for initialization (init=k-means++ equivalent to selecting initial cluster centroids using sampling based on an empirical probability distribution of the points’ contribution to the overall inertia)**.
-This model demonstrated the best apparent Silhouette Score (**Silhouette Score=0.24**) reflecting a moderate quality of the formulated clusters.
+This model demonstrated the best cross-validated (**Silhouette Score=0.23**) and apparent Silhouette Scores (**Silhouette Score=0.24**) under an assumption of 2 optimal clusters reflecting a moderate quality of the formulated clusters.

 * Post-hoc exploration of the model results involved clustering visualization methods using **Pair Plots**, **Heat Maps** and **Geographic Maps** - providing an intuitive method to investigate and understand the characteristics of the two discovered cancer clusters (**Cluster 0 : HIGH_PAN_LUN_COL_LIV_CAN** and **Cluster 1: HIGH_PRO_BRE_CER_STO_ESO_CAN**) across countries in terms of death rates, lifestyle factors and geolocation.
 These findings aided in the formulation of insights on the relationship and association of the various descriptors for the clusters identified.